mrfinnsmith/FrisConnections/README.md

 ## Daily Puzzle System

-The puzzle queue operates as a simple advancing queue:
+The puzzle queue operates as an advancing queue with intelligent recycling:

 1. Only **one puzzle** has `published = true` at any time (or zero if queue is empty)
 2. `assign_daily_puzzle()` function:
+   - Uses `get_next_puzzle()` to select next puzzle via recycling algorithm
    - Unpublishes current puzzle (`published = false`)
    - Archives unpublished puzzle (`archived = true`) to prevent re-publishing
-   - Publishes next puzzle in queue order (if available)
+   - Publishes selected puzzle and records presentation date
 3. `get_daily_puzzle()` returns the single published puzzle
 4. If no puzzles are published or multiple puzzles are published, site shows "no puzzle available"
-5. Archived puzzles can never be published again, preventing accidental re-publishing
+5. Archived puzzles can be recycled after appropriate time intervals
+6. Recycled puzzles are automatically re-added to puzzle_queue when selected

 ## Game Mechanics